$390,570Average Value$189Average Price per Sq Ft72Homes For Sale

 This stunning, zero entry patio home features three bedrooms, two full bathrooms and one half bathroom with three car garage with additional tandem storage.
 The kitchen is meticulously tied together with Merillat custom cabinets, quartz countertops, and Bosch kitchen appliances (refrigerator not included).
 The primary bathroom features custom framed mirrors, quartz countertops, and toe kick

-**Seller is offering $3,000 towards closing costs on all homes under contract by 12/31/2025** Welcome to our newest floorplan, The Rushmore by Liberty Communities.
-Nestled in Maize’s newest development, Oakmont, this charming 3 bedroom, 2 bathroom patio home offers an oversized 2 car garage with plenty of storage and a steel storm shelter.
-The Bell features a spacious zero entry covered porch and
+**Seller is offering $3,000 towards closing costs on all homes under contract by 2/28/2026** Welcome to The Rushmore by Liberty Communities.
+Nestled in Maize’s newest development, Oakmont.
+This charming 3 bedroom, 2 bathroom patio home offers an oversized 2 car garage with plenty of storage and a steel storm shelter.
+The Rushmore features a spacious zero entry covered porch and back patio.
+Inside

 Model by Jeff Wiens Design Build.
 This zero-entry patio home in Cypress Point sits on a spacious corner lot and offers thoughtful design with high-end finishes throughout.
 Featuring 3 bedrooms, 2 baths, and a main-floor family room with a wet bar, this home blends comfort and functionality.
 The great room includes a cozy gas fireplace, while the large primary suite offers a double vanity and a